lramsey/product-recommender/README.md

 **productClusters**

  A nested array structure.
 Each array refers to a grouping of products that the product-recommendation algorithm has determined are similar based on aggregate customer buying patterns.

+**productClustersMap**

+An object that takes a product as a key.
+The corresponding value would be the index one can use in the productClusters array to find the group of products most similar to the input product.

 **customerClusters**